 From day one, the MSIM program focuses on your career.
 The curriculum includes the powerful Career Planning seminar, a 10-week series that covers how to market yourself, develop your career plan, network, and interview.
 Lecturer Sarah Stockwell has over 20 years of training and development experience in the private and educational sectors.

 To think like an innovator, it helps to learn from those who’ve done it before.
 That’s why the MSIM program features a variety of networking opportunities, including weekly seminars and visits to cutting edge companies across industries.
-The Innovator’s Mindset Series even includes improv comedy classes, and other sources of unexpected inspiration.
+The Innovator’s Mindset Series is designed to expose students to stimulating and interesting people, places, and experiences to inspire them in their careers and lives.
+Examples include:

 Eager to put your new innovation skills and experience to use?
-The MSIM program includes a semester-long Capstone Leadership project.
+The MSIM program includes a semester-long leadership project.
 You’ll directly apply your learnings in your choice of industry setting and role:

 The MSIM faculty, including MSIM Director Kevin Oye, are dedicated to your professional growth.
 It’s not just about learning skills in the classroom.
 Your MSIM professors will provide personalized guidance, connect you with industry leaders, and help you land the right internship or job based on your interests.